 The Jacuzzi began its life as a medical device.
 The original Jacuzzi was a hydrotherapy pump designed by Candido Jacuzzi to help soothe his son Ken’s arthritis.

 So, how did the not-very-sexy first incarnation of the Jacuzzi make a splash?
 The company found its platform.

 With the help of an L.A. based freelance sportswriter Ray Schwartz, the Jacuzzis got their product on Queen for a Day, a daytime TV show broadcast from 1956 to 1964… The concept was simple: host Jack Bailey would ask the female contestants about their hard luck story and then, using an applause meter, rule on the most heart-breaking.
 The winning contestant was named “Queen for a Day” and given a variety of prizes, depending on their specific plight.
 “Every time a queen had a story that had some medical-related aspect to it, one of the prizes was a jacuzzi,” said Ken.
 “The name ‘Jacuzzi’ became known overnight.”

 If Jacuzzi, Inc hadn’t found their platform on Queen for a Day, the name “Jacuzzi” might have been a mere footnote in history.
 Competitor General Electric may have developed their own hydro pump and eclipsed the fledgling company.

-But, Jacuzzi found their platform and that platform ensured that the Jacuzzi brand became synonymous with bubbles and happiness.
+But, Jacuzzi found its platform, and that platform ensured that the Jacuzzi brand became synonymous with bubbles and happiness.

 Your lesson from Jacuzzi: